Choo-Choo Charles: Plot

-The player controls an unnamed archivist and monster hunter (simply known as "the Archivist"), who is summoned to the island of Aranearum to deal with Charles, who is described as "half train, half giga-spider" by their friend Eugene.
-Upon arrival, Charles attacks them, killing Eugene, but not before he tells the player to find Charles' eggs, which the Archivist can use to summon and fight Charles, and gives them a train mounted with a machine gun.
+The player controls an unnamed archivist and monster hunter simply known as "the Archivist", who is summoned to the island of Aranearum by their friend Eugene to help deal with Charles, a man-eating locomotive/spider monster who has been terrorizing the island.
+Upon arrival, Charles attacks them and kills Eugene, but not before he tells the Archivist to find Charles' eggs, which they can use to summon and fight Charles, and gives them a train mounted with a machine gun to traverse the island and fend off Charles.

 Eugene's son Paul and the inhabitants of the island have formulated a plan to defeat Charles, but they need the Archivist to execute it.
 The Archivist is given the goal of traversing the island to meet with various non-player characters.
-These characters give the Archivist keys to the mines where Charles' glowing eggs are located, scraps with which to upgrade the train, and weapons like a flamethrower, rocket launcher, and anti-tank cannon to better fend off Charles.
-The Archivist also comes into contact with cultists led by Warren Charles III, who seemingly plan on using Charles for world domination.
-The Archivist also learns that Warren is responsible for causing Charles' awakening, having owned a mining company that dug too deep, discovering Charles' eggs.
+These characters give the Archivist keys to the mines where Charles' glowing eggs are located, scraps with which to upgrade the train, and additional weapons like a flamethrower, rocket launcher, and anti-tank cannon to better fend off Charles.
+The Archivist also comes into contact with cultists led by mining company owner Warren Charles III, who seemingly plan on using Charles for world domination.
+They learn that Warren is responsible for causing Charles' awakening, having discovered Charles' eggs after digging too deep during a mining operation.

-After collecting all three eggs, the Archivist summons Charles, who transforms into "Hell Charles" and kills Warren before attacking the Archivist.
-After a grueling battle, the Archivist successfully lures Charles onto a bridge that they and Paul rigged with explosives, and detonates it, sending Charles plummeting face-first onto a large metal pole, instantly killing him.

-However, in a post-credits scene, it is revealed that Charles has multiple eggs hiding in a cavern, indicating his return.
+After collecting all three eggs, the Archivist summons Charles, who transforms into "Hell Charles" and devours Warren before chasing and attacking the Archivist.
+After a grueling battle, which involves the Archivist quickly swapping guns and using scraps to refuel the train, the Archivist successfully lures Charles onto a bridge that they and Paul rigged with explosives, and detonates it, sending Charles plummeting face-first onto one the bridge's wooden support beams, instantly killing him.
+In a post-credits scene, it is revealed that Charles has hundreds of eggs hiding in a cavern, which indicates that Charles may eventually return.